Carlinhos Brown: Solo career

 On 10 April 2007, Carlinhos' album A Gente Ainda Não Sonhou was released by SonyBMG.
 It was recorded in Salvador de Bahia between March 2005 and September 2006.
 Two songs were co-written with Marisa Monte and Arnaldo Antunes.

 Carlinhos Brown is extensively featured in the 2004 documentary El Milagro de Candeal.
 The title is translated as "The Miracle of Candeal" and features the influence and transformation Brown has done for Candeal.
 What was once considered a dangerous shanty town is now seen as colorful music town.

 In 2011, he collaborated with Los Van Van to record the track "Soy Loco Por Tí, América" for the Red Hot Organization's most recent charitable album Red Hot + Rio 2.
 The album is a follow-up to the 1996 Red Hot + Rio.
 Proceeds from the sales will be donated to raise awareness and money to fight AIDS/HIV and related health and social issues.
 More recently, he was featured in Shakira's song "LA LA LA" which was the kick off song for the 2014 World Cup in Rio.

-In 2012, Carlinhos Brown was selected to be a judge in The Voice Brasil (Season 1), a reality talent show.
-His role as a judge continued consecutively for seven years.
-He has also been a judge on the spinoff show, The Voice Kids, throughout its five seasons.
+In 2012 on 2023, Carlinhos Brown was selected to be a judge in The Voice Brasil (Season 1), a reality talent show.
+His role as a judge continued consecutively for nine years.
+He has also been a judge on the spinoff show, The Voice Kids, throughout its eight seasons.